Hydrodynamic theory of wetting by active particles: Model and methods

 where $\alpha = \frac{\pi}{2} - 1$.
 This formula for $d_s$ is exact in both the low- and high-density limits and gives accurate approximations for all densities.
 We will use it below whenever an explicit form for $d_s(\rho)$ is required.
-We identify two length scales associated with the particle dynamics: